yonilerner/cs2-retakes-allocator/README.md

 If you mix up `Incendiary` and `Molotov`, the plugin will fix it for you.

+- `MaxTeamNades` - This config works similarly to `MaxNades`, except it affects the max number of nades an entire team can have.
+The structure is the same as `MaxNades` except that after the map and team keys, it maps a round type to a max nade setting.
+The possible max nade settings are:
+    - `One`, `Two`, ... until `Ten`
+    - `AveragePointFivePerPlayer` (rounds up)
+    - `AverageOnePerPlayer` (rounds up)
+    - `AverageOnePointFivePerPlayer` (rounds up)
+    - `AverageTwoPerPlayer` (rounds up)
+    - `None`

+*NOTE: There is a bug right now where the plugin will not always give the maximum number of nades, even if players have room for it*.

 #### Other Configuration

 - `EnableNextRoundTypeVoting`: Whether to allow voting for the next round type via `!nextround`. `false` by default.